At A Glance

 This artwork is currently in storage

 House Post (Totem) is among the sculptures included in the International Sculpture Garden

 Native Americans of the northwest Pacific coast carved several different kinds of cedar totem poles

 This totem is a central house pole that belonged to the Kwakiutl of the coastal lands around Queen Charlotte Strait

 House Post (Totem) also referred to as Central Post is one of several sculptures included in the International Sculpture Garden at Penn’s Landing, located along the Delaware River between Walnut and Spruce Streets.
-Due to redesign of the waterfront site, these sculpture are currently in storage in preparation for the proposed redevelopment of the International Sculpture Garden.
+Due to redesign of the waterfront site, these sculpture are currently in storage in preparation for the potential redevelopment of the International Sculpture Garden.